Enumeration of $S$-omino towers and row-convex $k$-omino towers: Comments and open questions

 \section{Comments and open questions}

-\begin{enumerate} \item One might reconsider the \enquote{restricted} problem.
-Using a substitution similar to the one mentioned in the introduction, we can deduce the generating function for the restricted case:

-However, is it possible to find a direct way of enumerating the generating function of restricted towers and a closed formula for its coefficients? \item Is there a nice bijection that counts $W_b$ directly? \item In this paper we have counted $S$-omino towers and row-convex towers.
+\begin{enumerate} \item One might reconsider the \emph{restricted} problem.
+Using a substitution similar to the one mentioned in Corollary~\ref{domino:4^n}, we can deduce the generating function for the restricted case, by replacing $z y_i$ with $\frac{z y_i}{1+z y_i}$.
+However, is it possible to find a direct way of enumerating the generating function of restricted towers and a closed formula for its coefficients? \item In this paper we have counted $S$-omino towers and row-convex towers.
 Is it possible to combine the two ideas and count row-convex $S$-omino towers? \end{enumerate}